 Winter: 8 a.m. - dusk

 The 2 mile-long Snoqualmie tunnel (east portal at Hyak, near Snoqualmie Pass summit) is closed during winter months, generally from November 1 until May.
-Check with State Parks above for opening dates.
+Check with State Parks above status.

 The eastern Washington section of the Palouse to Cascades Trail is largely undeveloped.
+Click here for information from State Parks.
 Some sections are closed, private, or gated, and may require detours.
-ALL of the PTCT east of the Columbia River requires permits, either from DNR or State Parks.
-(Click here for PERMIT information) .
+ALL of the PTCT east of the Columbia River requires registration for use from State Parks.
+(Click here for REGISTRATION information) .
 See MAPS for eastern WA PTCT restrictions).